 Handle this medicine carefully.
 Dropping an injection device can cause it to break.
 Do not use an injection device that has been dropped onto a hard surface, even if you cannot see a break in it.
 Call your pharmacist for new medicine.

 Do not shake this medicine.
 Do not use if the medicine has changed colors or has particles in it.
 Call your pharmacist for new medicine.

 You should not stop using evolocumab without your doctor's advice, or your LDL cholesterol levels may increase.

 Evolocumab is only part of a complete treatment program that also includes diet, statin medication, and regular blood testing.
 Follow your doctor's instructions very closely.

 What happens if I miss a dose?

-Use the missed dose within 7 days after that injection was due.
-Skip the missed dose if you are more than 7 days late for the injection.
+Use the missed dose within 7 days after that injection was due, but skip the missed dose if you are more than 7 days late.
 After a missed dose, go back to your original schedule and use the medicine again when your next scheduled dose is due.